 1. (a) Teams shall consist of 3 players (or more for doubles purposes).
 Where a team consists of 2 Players only, and the circumstances relating to this are unavoidable, then that team shall be treated as fulfilling the fixture.
 In these circumstances the appropriate sets will be deemed won by the opposition.
 Teams fielding 1 player only shall NOT be deemed as fulfilling a fixture - see Constitution Rule 16.

 (b) Three players will play singles against each of the three players of the opposing team.
 Additionally, one doubles set consisting of registered players will take place.
-In the unlikely event of both teams fielding two players, an extra doubles set will be played.
+In the unlikely event of both teams fielding two players, four singles and a doubles will be played giving a total of only 5 points for the match.

 2. The order of play shall be as indicated on the result card.
 The practice of one player taking part in three consecutive sets should not be encouraged, although in some circumstances this is unavoidable.
 The home team shall put their team order on the result card first.